PaulMakesStuff/Python_Cross_Stitch/README.md

-# Python Cross Stich Patterns!
+# Python Cross Stitch Patterns!
 Takes a .jpg image file and generates a cross stitch pattern using a user specified number of DMC colours.

 Prior to using this script you will need to install [Python Imaging Library - PIL](http://www.pythonware.com/products/pil/).